Praneeth-18/kube-burner-demo/README.md

 3. Pause for the baseline window (`baselinePause`).
 4. Deploy the load generator; it drives traffic until `loadPause` elapses (or `RUN_DURATION_SECONDS` is hit).
 Afterwards the pods stay up so dashboards remain accessible until you scale them down.
 5. After the `loadPause` window, kube-burner runs a patch job that scales the backend deployment to `backendScaleReplicas` (default 2) so you can demonstrate recovery under load—tune `loadPause` in `.env` if you want that scale-up to happen sooner or later.
+6. Finally, a delete job waits `loadScaleDelay` (default 30 s) and removes the load generator deployment so traffic winds down automatically.

 ---
 ## 7. Observe via port-forward